Chas McCormick Player Props: Astros vs. Pirates

 Pirates Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Pirates pitching staff ranks 22nd in MLB.
+- The Pirates pitching staff ranks 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Pirates' 4.56 team ERA ranks 16th among all MLB pitching staffs.
+- The Pirates have a 4.91 team ERA that ranks 21st across all league pitching staffs.

-- Pirates pitchers combine to surrender 13 total home runs at a rate of 1.4 per game (to rank 20th in baseball).
+- Pirates pitchers combine to rank 19th in baseball in home runs allowed (13 total, 1.3 per game).

-- The Pirates will send Contreras (1-0) to make his second start of the season.
+- Keller (1-0) gets the starting nod for the Pirates, his third of the season.

-- In his last appearance on Tuesday, the righty tossed 5 2/3 innings against the Boston Red Sox, giving up one earned run while surrendering three hits.
+- The righty last appeared on Wednesday against the Boston Red Sox, when he threw seven innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.